sealink/radiant-page_factory-extension/EXAMPLES.md

 ## Other factory options

+### Descriptions

+If you have a lot of factories, it might be helpful to add a description to each so that you remember what they're all used for.

+class EmployeePageFactory < PageFactory description "An employee profile page."

+  part 'first name'
+  part 'last name'
+  ...
+end

+This description appears in the factory selection popup.

 ### Default layouts

 Our very talented designer has just sent me the markup for the employee page.
 I'd like to put this in a layout and assign it to all the employee pages -- that way I only have to edit it in one place if there are changes later.
 I create a new layout called "Employee" and paste in the markup.
 I can make this the default layout by passing its name to the factory: